infinum/ngx-nuts-and-bolts/ngx-nuts-and-bolts-docs/docs/services/environment-variables.md

 ### 1.3.
 Race conditions during application initialization

-Because all the `APP_INITIALIZERS` start being resolved at the same time, there is no guarantee in which order they will be resolved.
-This can cause issues if you have an asynchronous environment variables loader and you need to use `EnvironmentVariablesService` within some other `APP_INITIALIZERS` - it could happen that `EnvironmentVariablesService` is not initialized in time.
+Because all the `APP_INITIALIZER`s start being resolved at the same time, there is no guarantee in which order they will be resolved.
+This can cause issues if you have an asynchronous environment variables loader and you need to use `EnvironmentVariablesService` within some other `APP_INITIALIZER`s - it could happen that `EnvironmentVariablesService` is not initialized in time.

-As a workaround for such cases, other initializers can await for `EnvironmentVariablesService`'s `initialized$` observable to emit `true`.
+As a workaround for such cases, other initializers can await for `EnvironmentVariablesService`'s `initDone$` observable to emit `true`.

 `EnvironmentVariablesSSRLoader` and `EnvironmentVariablesStaticLoader` loaders that are provided with the library are not affected by this issue, but some custom loaders that are written for specific application needs might be.